Cowden syndrome, PTEN Hamartoma Tumour syndromes and the PTEN gene

 - Proteus and Proteus-like syndromes ("overgrowth" syndromes, usually diagnosed in childhood).

-Cowden syndrome is a heritable cancer syndrome that affects 1:200,000 people.
+Cowden syndrome, also known as a PTEN Hamartoma syndrome, is a heritable cancer syndrome that affects 1:200,000 people.

-Macrocephaly (head circumference 97th percentile) is common and, in some individuals, intellectual delay.
+Macrocephaly (head circumference on the 97th percentile) is common and, in some individuals, intellectual delay.

-- the risk of breast cancer is 25% over a lifetime
+- the risk of breast cancer for women is 25% over a lifetime

-- the risk of uterine cancer is 5 to 10% over a lifetime
+- the risk of uterine cancer for women is 5 to 10% over a lifetime

 - the risk of thyroid cancer is 5 to 10% over a lifetime.